Steve-Fenton/stevefenton.co.uk/src/pages/blog/2013/10/rdfa-verses-microdata-for-seo.md

     - rdfa
 ---

-I’m not a big fan of the <abbr title="Search Engine Optimisation">SEO</abbr> industry, mostly because of those utter crooks who constantly spam us all about it – but I do understand that any serious business will be concerned about being found online.
+I’m not a big fan of the :abbr[SEO]{title="Search Engine Optimisation"} industry, mostly because of those utter crooks who constantly spam us all about it – but I do understand that any serious business will be concerned about being found online.
 I always try to steer people towards creating amazing content that real people will love, rather trying to play games with search engines.
 We all prefer a personal recommendation over a page of listings in the Yellow Pages when we need a plumber and real people sharing your content means a lot more than a search engine telling people you match a search.

 So enough with the disclaimer.
 Ethical SEO is a real concern for people and so the question of RDFa verses Microdata is bound to come up.
 It actually did come up in a discussion I had with a friend who cranks out ace web front-ends.